When you purchase a universal life insurance policy, you are making a long-term investment in your future.

 Secondly, you should be aware that once you sell a universal life policy, you will no longer have coverage under that policy.
 If something happens and you need to use the policy for coverage, you will not be able to do so.

-Finally, it is important to remember that when you sell a universal life policy, you are essentially cashing in your investment in that policy so be sure to weigh all of your options before making a decision.
+Finally, it is important to remember that when you sell universal life insurance policy, you are essentially cashing in your investment in that policy so be sure to weigh all of your options before making a decision.

 How much is my Universal Life insurance policy worth?